Kendenup, Western Australia

-Kendenup is a small town in the Great Southern region of Western Australia, within the Shire of Plantagenet.
-It is known for its view of Porongorup and the Stirling ranges.
+Kendenup is a small town and locality in the Great Southern region of Western Australia, within the Shire of Plantagenet.
+It is known for its view of Porongurup Range and the Stirling Range.
 It is 345 km south east of Perth and 22 km north of Mount Barker.
-The Great Southern Railway (established 1889) passes through the town, being one of the original stations on the line.
+The Great Southern Railway (established 1889) passes through the town, which is one of the original stations on the line.
 At the 2006 census, Kendenup had a population of 1,290.

 The town was once the centre of a vast sheep station, and was, in the early years of the Western Australian colony, one of the largest farming enterprises so far established.

-At the time of the first European discovery, the area was known to local Aboriginals as "Moor-ilup".
-"Kendenup" is another local indigenous word which was used to describe the area.
+At the time of the first European discovery, the area was known to the local Aboriginal people as "Moor-ilup".
+"Kendenup" is another local indigenous word that was used to describe the area.

 The upper reach of the Kalgan River runs nearby.

 History

 Early European settlement

 Alexander Collie led an expedition from King George's Sound (Albany) in April and May 1831 accompanied by the Noongar man Mokare.
 The expedition commenced by journeying up the Kalgan River and overland to the base of the Porongorups.
 Collie was granted 5000 acre in the Kendenup area having been satisfied with its agricultural potential.

 Other early land grants in the district were made to: